Holistic Deep Learning: Introduction

 \end{enumerate}

-The paper is organized as follows: Section \ref{sec:related} outlines the current state of robust, sparse, and stable methods in the discipline; Section \ref{sec:methodology} elucidates the key challenges of Holistic Deep Learning and explains detailed methodologies to resolve these challenges, as well as the operational principles underlying our Machine Learning models; Section \ref{sec_comp_exp_regr} outlines the data and the design of the experiments we report in Section \ref{sec:results}.
-Section \ref{sec:conclusions} deals with conclusions from the results and validates the effectiveness of our HDL framework.
+The paper is organized as follows: Section \ref{sec:related} outlines the current literature of robust, sparse, and stable methods; Section \ref{sec:methodology} describes the Holistic Deep Learning framework, and Section \ref{sec_comp_exp_regr} shows the results of the computational experiments.